 (a) Meetings.
 The executive director of the LHA, or a designee with authority to speak for the LHA, shall schedule meetings quarterly at convenient times and places with each LTO or its designee(s) separately or jointly.
-At least one such meeting shall be for the purpose of considering resident proposals for inclusion in the LHA's Annual Plan pursuant to 760 CMR 4.16: LHA Annual Plans.
+At least one such meeting shall be for the purpose of considering Resident proposals for inclusion in the LHA's Annual Plan pursuant to 760 CMR 4.16: LHA Annual Plans.
 Such meetings must comply with the Open Meeting Law (M.G.L.
 30A, §§18 through 25) if a quorum of the LHA's Board will be present.
-At least ten working days before the meeting, the LHA shall notify each affected LTO of the date, time, place and purpose of the meeting, and shall post said notice in a conspicuous place in the LHA's office and in common areas of developments, such as community rooms, and by hand delivery, mail or email to the LTO Officers.
+At least ten working days before the meeting, the LHA shall notify each affected LTO of the date, time, place and purpose of the meeting, and shall post said notice in a conspicuous place in the LHA's office and in common areas of Developments, such as community rooms, and by hand delivery, mail or email to the LTO Officers.
 Either the LHA or an LTO may schedule an agenda item for the meeting by giving at least two days advance written notice to the other(s).
 If no agenda item is so scheduled, the meeting may be canceled by the LHA with advance notice to the LTO(s).
 Both the LHA and the LTO(s) shall attend the meeting if one or more agenda items have been scheduled.

 (b) Availability and Copies of Documents.
 The LHA shall permit an LTO to inspect all written policies, procedures, rules, regulations, leases, and other forms in use at the LHA.
 Personal information which is not public shall not be made available.
 The LTO may request copies of documents subject to inspection, and the LHA shall not charge for these copies so long as the LTO's request for copies is reasonable in number and does not specify documents of which the LHA has recently provided copies to the LTO.